Monte Paschi's financial secrets not so safe

-MILAN (Reuters) - The loss-making trades at the center of a scandal at Italian bank Monte dei Paschi di Siena’s were only uncovered when new executives unlocked a safe at the bank’s historic headquarters in Tuscany.
+MILAN, Jan 28 (Reuters) - The loss-making trades at the centre of a scandal at Italian bank Monte dei Paschi di Siena’s were only uncovered when new executives unlocked a safe at the bank’s historic headquarters in Tuscany.

 A secret document about a derivative trade called Alexandria discovered in the safe in October prompted an internal probe that has, so far, uncovered losses of up to 720 million euros ($969 million) and prompted public fury over the alleged failure of the central bank and politicians to detect the deals.